Airlock (video game)

 Airlock is a platform video game for the Atari 2600 published by Data Age in 1982.
 The player runs and jumps through the interior of a crippled submarine with only ten seconds to complete each level.

 Gameplay

-In Airlock, players are challenged to think quickly and act decisively as they navigate the interior of a sinking submarine.
-The game's primary objective is to escape the submarine by progressing through its various levels, all while managing time constraints and avoiding obstacles.
+The objective is to escape a sinking submarine by progressing through its levels and avoiding obstacles within a time limit.

 As the player moves up each level of the submarine, they must collect two hatch keys to unlock the elevator that takes them to the next level.
 The time pressure increases the difficulty, as taking too long will cause the floors to flood, rendering escape impossible and resulting in a loss.

 The roaming loose torpedoes from the crash add an additional layer of challenge to the gameplay.
 Players must jump over these torpedoes to avoid being momentarily stunned and losing precious time.
 Airlock tests the player's reflexes, decision-making skills, and ability to stay calm under pressure as they race to escape the submarine before it is fully submerged.